KC to DC: A Holocaust Learning & Travel Opportunity for Educators

 Through the generous support of a benefactor, this is a subsidized learning experience.

-Each participant is responsible for booking their own air fare which will be reimbursed up to $300.
 We encourage use of Reagan Washington National Airport (DCA) because of its accessibility via the DC Metro system.
-Receipts are required for reimbursement.

 Please do not book flights until your acceptance into the program has been confirmed.